Chemistry (CHM)

 CHM 610 Biophysical Chemistry (3 credits)

-This course utilizes the concepts of physical chemistry to understand the properties of biological systems.
+This course covers the physical equilibria, electrochemical, and kinetic properties of biological reactions.

 CHM 620 Atmospheric Environmental Chem (3 credits)